BLOOMBEES/bootstrap-theme/src/layout/grid-system.md

 ## Sass mixins

-When using Bootstrap's source Sass files, you have the option of using Sass variables and mixins to create custom, semantic, and responsive page layouts.
+When using Bloombees's source Sass files, you have the option of using Sass variables and mixins to create custom, semantic, and responsive page layouts.
 Our [predefined grid classes](#predefined-classes) use these same variables and mixins to provide a whole suite of ready-to-use classes for fast responsive layouts.

 ### Variables